joshmarinacci/webxr-workshops/intro/README.md

 The `a-scene` element represents the entire 3D scene.
 Everything in 3D should be inside of the *a-scene*.

 The `a-sphere` element creates the red sphere that we see in the live view.
 The position is set to `0 1.5 -4`.
-This creates a yellow sphere one meter in radius, placed four meters in front of the camera.
+This creates a red sphere one meter in radius, placed four meters in front of the camera.

 ## Position